 I love how this Primrose Stitch Crochet Dishcloth turned out.
 I think the Primrose stitch is very pretty and is why I decided to incorporate into one of my crochet dishcloth patterns.

 The Primrose Stitch looks like it would be a difficult stitch to make but it really isn’t.
 I was quite surprised at how quickly I got this dishcloth made.

-You do have to pay attention so you know were your next stitches go.
-Usually by the time you are to the end of the row, you will know if you have missed something.
+You do have to pay attention so you know where your next stitches go.
+Usually, by the time you are to the end of the row, you will know if you have missed something.

 Primrose Stitch Crochet Dishcloth Pattern

 WHAT YOU WILL NEED:

 STITCHES YOU NEED TO KNOW:

 Foundation Row: Chain 35.
 Single Crochet, Chain 2, Single Crochet into the third chain from the hook. *Skip the next 2 chains.
 Single Crochet, Chain 2, Single Crochet into the next chain.* Repeat from * to *.
 End with a Half-Double Crochet Stitch in the last chain.
 Turn your work.